dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 * Data are on Pin 5 and 8.
 It appears to be simple async serial at 1.8V. console to Joycon at Pin 5, Joycon to console at Pin 8.

 * When first connected the baud rate is at 1000000bps(!), after the initial handshake the speed is then switched to 3125000bps(!!).
-The handshake probably exchanges information about the side of the joycon, the color, and bluetooth address etc.
+The handshake probably exchanges information about the side of the Joycon, the color, and bluetooth address etc.

 * Serial level of on Pin 5 (console to Joycon) is inverted(idle at GND), the serial on Pin 8 is standard.